TalaoDAO/sandbox-doc/docs/source/introduction.rst

 The proof of blockchain address ownership
 -----------------------------------------

-It is a verifiable credential which is issued by the crypto wallet itself and whose subject is the identity carried by the wallet.
+It is a verifiable credential which is issued by the "crypto account" of the wallet itself and whose subject is the identity (DID) carried by the wallet.
 Once presented to a verifier, it is a credential that has the signature of the two private keys.

 From our point of view, this VC is one of the most important of the universal wallets because it makes it possible to establish in a peer to peer mode a link between the DID and the addresses of the transactions while guaranteeing the maximum protection of the user's identity.